 You'll visit the marvellous Plaça del Rei, with its 5-story Tower of King Martí, Santa Àgata’s chapel, and the Saló del Tinell, all in one place.
 It is said to be where the monarchs Ferdinand and Isabela received Columbus on his return from America.
 You'll also pass remnants of Roman occupation, including the ruins of the Augustus Temple, and the Plaça Sant Jaume, where the city’s two major Roman roads crossed – now home to Barcelona's city hall.

 You'll explore El Call – a small maze of narrow alleys that housed much of Barcelona's Jewish population as early as the 13th century – before heading to the 19th-century commercial district, Carrer Ferran.
 The tour will then end at Boqueria Market – the city's most popular market, selling fresh produce since the 12th century, from fruit and vegetables to exotic flowers.
 The market will be open long enough for you to browse the goods on sale once the tour has finished.

-• Radio-guide system
+• Radio-guide system in English only

 What's Not Included: